 The task of the Metamodern analyst, scientist, or philosopher, therefore, is not to reveal a fundamental truth about the universe, but to improve upon the models we use.
 We must acknowledge that categorisation is a human behaviour that is necessary to understand a complicated world, and thus reject a simple dichotomy between what is real and what is a social construct.
-Everything is a social construct; the only question is whether that construct improves or diminishes our ability to make practical sense of the world.
+Everything is a social construct, in the sense that our conceptions of things are only internal representations of external reality; the question is whether those constructs improve or diminish our ability to make practical sense of the world.

-Metamodernism recognises the patterns and systems that govern the movements and behaviours of people, but also understand that an individual is far more complex than the sum of interactions between a few of these systems.
-Dismissing or judging a person without understanding anything more than the social groups into which these individuals fall is a deeply flawed and dangerous approach.
+Metamodernism recognises the patterns and systems that govern the movements and behaviours of people, but also understands that an individual is far more complex than the sum of interactions between a few of these systems.
+Dismissing or judging a person without acknowledging anything more than the social groups into which these individuals fall is a deeply flawed and dangerous approach.

 “Dismissing or judging a person without understanding anything more than the social groups into which these individuals fall is a deeply flawed and dangerous approach”

 In the modern world, we must rely continually on the judgements and conclusions of others.
 When we accept a ride in a car from another person, we are trusting that person with our life.
 Not only that, but the designers of the car, the other drivers on the road, the urban planners who laid out the roads, and so on.

 When our trust in other people becomes shaken, it can impact our ability to navigate, literally and metaphorically, through the world.
 Politics is becoming increasingly about choosing between two apparently comparable sources of evidence, each claiming the opposite.
 The side we end up on is, therefore, often determined by whom we trust.